munir01/EyeFi/README.md

 ```

 # Dataset download
-The dataset can be downloaded from here: https://zenodo.org/record/3882104
-Please read the research paper to understand experimental setup.
+The dataset can be downloaded from here: https://zenodo.org/record/3882104.
+Please read the research paper to know about experimental setup.